 Please remember that exercise (when done properly) can significantly reduce stress and lower allostatic load.
 However, when done too often and too much it can add to the problem.

-However, if there is already too much on your plate, the same 20 minutes session done every day can make you feel worse than you’re before.
+- However, if there is already too much on your plate, the same 20 minutes session done every day can make you feel worse than you were before.

 |Good session||Bad session|

 you do it when you feel like it

 you do it when you think you need to

 As you can see, when a workout is done too much and too often will lead to overtraining and burnout.
 The body will start to compensate by making you feel hungry and causing weight gain.

 You can have two people doing the same peloton classes, where one will feel invigorated and another will feel crushed, burned out, and want to eat more.
 This is normal.

 If that’s the case, the most important factor in getting the results is to focus more on recovery.

 Recovery is basically everything that you do to stimulate a parasympathetic response in your body (e.g relax).